coolscode/device_xiaomi_cezanne/README.md

 ### Known issues
 - Volume adjustment when taking a call
-- Deep sleep (Only takes up half of the standby time) and no deep-sleep time when AOD is on
+- Deep sleep when AOD is on
+- Occasional high brightness on screen unlock via UDFPS
 - SELinux: Permissive
 - Maybe more...